fernandoguedes/dotfiles/README_EN.md

 * Site: https://fguedes.xyz

 ### Education
-* Information Systems - Federal University of Amazon (UFAM) - 2012/2015
+* Information Systems - Federal University of Amazonas (UFAM) - 2012/2015
 * Technician Computing - Education Center FUCAPI (CESF) - 2007

 ### Professional Experience

-__Zé Delivery - Tech Lead (2021 - 2023)__
+__Grupo Boticário - Tech Lead (2021 - )__

-__Activities:__ I work in the architecture and development of a system for onboarding, login and signup of Zé Delivery flow.
-Helps the junior/mid level developers with mentoring and peering.
-Engaged with the DevOps culture aiming at improvements in the observability and operating routines of our applications.
+__Activities:__ As a technical leader, I worked on the development of new financial products aimed at corporate clients, helping them with financial management and control of franchises.
+My role involved leading decision-making processes across squads/tribes, ensuring software quality through best practices, architecture design, and process improvement, mentoring software engineers, and conducting feedback cycles.
+Our structure included 8 microservices developed in Node.js + TypeScript (including APIs, workers, and integrations), SQL databases (PostgreSQL) and NoSQL databases (DynamoDB), and 3 microfrontends with React (systems and design system).
+All of our infrastructure was hosted on AWS.

-I've worked with: Tech Lead, Architecture, Python, DynamoDB, Cognito, Events, PostgreSQL, AWS, Serverless, Continuous Integration, Continuos Development, TDD, Microservices, DevOps, Observability.
+I've worked with: Tech Lead, Architecture, Node.js, TypeScript, People Management, AWS, Continuous Integration, Continuos Development, TDD, Microservices, DevOps, Observability.

-__Zé Delivery - Senior Software Engineer (2020 - 2021)__
+__Zé Delivery - Senior Software Engineer/Tech Lead (2020 - 2021)__

 __Activities:__ I work in the architecture and development of a system for onboarding, login and signup of Zé Delivery flow.
 Helps the junior/mid level developers with mentoring and peering.
 Engaged with the DevOps culture aiming at improvements in the observability and operating routines of our applications.

 I've worked with: Tech Lead, Architecture, Python, DynamoDB, Cognito, Events, PostgreSQL, AWS, Serverless, Continuous Integration, Continuos Development, TDD, Microservices, DevOps, Observability.

-__Resultados Digitais - Senior Software Engineer (2019 - 2020)__
+__Resultados Digitais - Senior Software Engineer (2019 - 2021)__

 __Activities:__ I work in the architecture and development of a system for collecting, analyzing and storing user data (similar to Google Analytics), as well as APIs to record Landing Pages and Popups conversions, amongst other assets.
 As the team’s SRE, I directly support the construction of the infrastructure operation, monitoring and creation playbooks.